nbdy/podb/README.md

 - filters, see below
 - [inserting 200 objects takes ~0.0003 seconds](tests/simple.py#L74) (i7-4702MQ)
 - size of db with 800 objects is ~600kB
+- ~120 loc
+- no extra package dependencies
 ## functions
 - find
 - find_one